-3 Study area and data
+3 MethodStudy area and data

-130 The study area and data used in this analysis are the same as those used in Rosatti et al. (2019).
-In particular, the study area is the Trentino-Alto Adige/Südtirol region, in the north east of the Italian Alps (Fig. 2(a)).
-The region covers 13607 km2, has an altitude range between 40 and 3900 m a.s.l. with mean about 1600 m a.s.l.
+As briefly presented in The study area and data used in this analysis are the same as those used in Rosatti et al. (2019).
+In particular, the introduction, to perform a comprehensive study, the uncertainty analysis of the BDA-base threshold estimation is divided into three parts.
+A first analysis examines the uncertainty propagation in the computation of the BDA outputs (i. e.
+(I, D) couple, Eq.
+(9) and (10), study area is the Trentino-Alto Adige/Südtirol region, in the north east of the Italian Alps (Fig. 2(a)).
+The region covers 13607 km^2 , has an altitude range between 40 and 3900 m a.s.l. with mean about 1600 m a.s.l.
 (Fig. 2(b)) and a climate characterised mostly by a continental regime (Bisci et al., 2004; Nikolopoulos et al., 2014).